 In 1706, Spring Island was deeded by Lord Colleton to John Cochran, an infamous Indian trader.
 Cochran chose the high bluffs of the island for the site of his trading post because of its prominent location and visual contact with several neighboring Indian villages.
 Fourteen years later John Cochran added Callawassie Island to his trading post.
 After three generations of the Cochran family’s ownership, Spring Island was passed to George Barksdale through his marriage to Mary Ash, John Cochran’s granddaughter.
 In 1801, George Edwards (1777-1859) acquired Spring Island through his marriage to Elizabeth Barksdale.

 Edwards cleared fields and began cultivation of what became world-famous Sea Island Cotton.
-By 1850, the Edwards family lived in a huge tabby mansion on Spring Island's eastern shore.
+By 1850, the Edwards family constructed a huge tabby mansion on Spring Island’s eastern shore, and they split their time between the Island and the South of Broad district in downtown Charleston.
 The plantation was composed of 1,000 improved acres and hundreds of unimproved acres valued at fifty thousand dollars.
-Under Edwards' care, Spring Island produced over 3,000 bushels of vegetables and a cotton crop worth $100,000 annually.
-Although the Edwards mansion was abandoned after the Civil War, the ruins remain to this day as a tribute to the Island's heritage.
+Under Edwards’ care, Spring Island produced over 3,000 bushels of vegetables and a cotton crop worth $100,000 annually.
+Although the Edwards mansion was abandoned after the Civil War, the ruins remain to this day as a tribute to the Island’s heritage.
 An architectural model and a history of this era can be found at the end of Old House Road, the site of the Edwards mansion.